conrad-krueger/Personal-Projects/README.md

 I love coding in my spare time and I decided to upload most of it to this repository.
 Some of the projects you'll find here range from very basic games (like hangman) to using APIs to create Neural Networks.
-Feel free to use any of the code on here.

 Each of my projects is found in folders that contain a README file.
 The README